MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/work-folders-overview.md

 ---
 # Work Folders overview

->Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows 10, Windows 8.1, Windows 7
+>Applies To: Windows Server 2016, Windows Server 2012 R2, Windows 10, Windows 8.1, Windows 7

 This topic discusses Work Folders, a role service for file servers running Windows Server that provides a consistent way for users to access their work files from their PCs and devices.